BjornvanBraak/Solvency-II-Regulatory-Search/README.md

 AZURE_OPENAI_ENDPOINT_SWEDEN=
 GOOGLE_API_KEY=
 ```
-Either use streamlit within conda environment
+Either use streamlit within through uv
 ```
 uv run python -m streamlit run .\regulatory-search.py
 ```
+OR alternatively using VSCODE

-OR in vscode use 'Python Debugger: Debug using launch.json' > 'Python Debugger: (accompanied in this package is the config which invokes streamlit instead of python .vscode/launch.json)
+by selecting'Python Debugger: Debug using launch.json' > 'Python Debugger: Module'

+Note: ./.vscode/launch.json is the config which invokes the module streamlit instead of python

 # first version
 - no hyperparameter tuning was done